 India's economic growth fell sharply in fiscal 2012 and the rise since then has been sluggish.
 Though private consumption is looking up, it has risen at a slow pace, with growth averaging 6.3% during fiscals 2013 to 2015.
-In fiscal 2016, we expect GDP growth to rise to 7.9%, most of which will continue to be led by private consumption pick-up.

 At the same time, investment pick-up in the economy has been much slower, bringing down its share in GDP to 29.8% in fiscal 2015 from 33.6% in fiscal 2012.
 While high inflation and poor income visibility hindered consumption, policy uncertainty leading to delay in project clearances and shortages in fuel supply brought down efficiency of investments.
-Sluggish demand conditions and huge existing unutilised capacities in the manufacturing sector further held back fresh investments.
+Sluggish demand conditions and huge existing unutilized capacities in the manufacturing sector further held back fresh investments.

-Now, with a new government at the Centre taking steps to debottleneck decision-making, and with the windfall from the fall in oil prices, optimism has returned.
+Now, with a new government at the Centre taking steps to debottleneck decision-making, and with the windfall from the fall in global oil and commodity prices, optimism has returned.
 India's economy is on a gradual uptrend.
-The slump in global crude oil prices has helped keep inflation and the fiscal and current account deficits in check.
-The government initiated several steps to clear infrastructure bottlenecks, which should benefit the economy in the medium term.
-In addition, Reserve Bank of India (RBI), has cut interest rates by 50 basis points so far in 2015, to 7.5% from 8%.
+The slump in global oil and commodity prices has helped keep inflation and the fiscal and current account deficits in check.
+The government initiated several steps to clear infrastructure bottlenecks and improve ease of doing business, which should benefit the economy in the medium term.
+In addition, with softening inflationary pressures, the Reserve Bank of India (RBI) has reduced its policy interest rates by 125 basis points so far in 2015, to 6.75% from 8%.
+This paves the way for softer interest rates in the economy.

-Despite many positives, the investment cycle in India is yet to show any signs of pick-up.
-And high non-performing assets in the banking sector foster risk aversion and mute monetary transmission and credit growth.
-The investment outlook for fiscal 2016, therefore, hinges on increased public investments.
+Despite many positives, the investment cycle in India is yet to show any sustainable signs of pick-up.
+In addition, large non-performing assets in the banking sector have fostered risk aversion, muted monetary transmission and credit growth.
+Large stock of bad loans have also impaired banks' ability to finance growth.
+The investment outlook for fiscal 2016, therefore, hinges on increased public investments as well as some pick-up in demand.
 In such a scenario, the ability of the government to kick-start investments through fiscal measures is crucial.
 It's here that infrastructure - specifically roads, power transmission/distribution and railways - comes into the picture because spending on it has a significant multiplier effect of creating demand for steel, cement, capital goods and commercial vehicles and spurring investments in the manufacturing space as well.